Today's Articles

 Belize Gains Independence From Britain

-The Maya civilization spread into the area of Belize between 1500 BC to 1200 BC and flourished until about 1000 AD.
+The Maya civilization spread into Belize between 1500 BC and 1200 BC and flourished until about 1000 AD.
 Several Maya ruin sites reflect that period's advanced civilization and much denser population.
 Spanish conquistadors and missionaries made the first recorded European invasions in the region in the 16th century.
 One area attraction was the availability of timber, which also brought British invaders.
 The earliest reference to African slaves in the British settlement appeared in a 1724 Spanish missionary's account, which stated that the British had recently been importing them from Jamaica, Bermuda, and other Central American British Colonies.

 A century later, the total slave population numbered about 2,300.
 Most slaves were born in Africa, and many slaves at first maintained African ethnic identifications and cultural practices.
 Gradually, however, slaves assimilated, and a new, synthetic Kriol culture was formed.
 Slavery in the settlement was associated with the extraction of timber because treaties forbade the production of plantation crops.
 As the trade shifted to mahogany in the last quarter of the 18th century, the slave owners needed more money, land, and slaves for large-scale operations.
 The chattel slave experience, though different from that on plantations in other regional colonies, was oppressive.
 They were frequently the objects of "extreme inhumanity," as a report published in 1820 stated.